 The United States established diplomatic relations with Mali in 1960, following its independence from France.
 In 1992, Mali moved from a one-party state to multiparty democracy.
-In March 2012, Mali’s elected civilian government was removed in a military seizure of power, and an interim administration was subsequently put in place.
-Despite a peace agreement signed in June 2015 and the presence of UN peacekeeping and French forces, rebel groups are still active in northern Mali.
-The fragile resulting security environment has made implementation of the peace accord more challenging.
+In March 2012, while an armed rebellion overtook the north of the country, Mali’s elected civilian government was removed in a military seizure of power, and an interim administration was subsequently put in place, followed by a return to elected government.
+Despite a peace agreement signed in June 2015 and the presence of UN peacekeeping and French forces, implementation of the peace accord has faced a number of challenges, and non-signatory extremist groups are still active in northern and central Mali.

 U.S.-Mali relations have been strong for decades and have been based on shared goals of strengthening democracy and reducing poverty through economic growth.
-Except for during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.
-However, Mali remained near the bottom of the Human Development Index, notably in health and education.
-Mali continues to face security challenges.
+Except during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.
+However, Mali remains near the bottom of the Human Development Index, notably in health and education.
+Mali continues to face serious security challenges.

 U.S. Assistance to Mali

-USAID/Mali’s projected $690 million investment for FY 2016-2020 will seek the following goal: “Malians secure a democratic, resilient, and prosperous future” through four objectives: 1) Stabilization of conflict-affected areas reinforced (ie: support for humanitarian assistance and transition to development in Mali’s northern regions of Gao, Timbuktu and Kidal); 2) Fostering improved public trust in government (ie: through improved public service delivery (especially health, education, and justice), administration of justice and respect for human rights, and citizen participation in Malian electoral processes); 3) Increased resilience and adaptive capacity of vulnerable communities and households (through mitigation of climate change, countering violent extremism, economic diversification and strengthening human capital); and 4) increased prosperity through advancing socio-economic well-being (particularly through improving health services and adopting healthy behaviors, reducing poverty and malnutrition through investment in agriculture, and promoting early grade reading for boys and girls).
+USAID/Mali’s projected $690 million investment for FY 2016-2020 seeks the following goal: “Malians secure a democratic, resilient, and prosperous future” through four objectives: 1) Stabilization of conflict-affected areas reinforced (i.e: support for humanitarian assistance and transition to development in Mali’s northern regions of Gao, Timbuktu and Kidal); 2) Fostering improved public trust in government (i.e: through improved public service delivery (especially health, education, and justice), administration of justice and respect for human rights, and citizen participation in Malian electoral processes); 3) Increased resilience and adaptive capacity of vulnerable communities and households (through mitigation of climate change, countering violent extremism, economic diversification and strengthening human capital); and, 4) increased prosperity through advancing socio-economic well-being (particularly through improving health services and adopting healthy behaviors, reducing poverty and malnutrition through investment in agriculture, and promoting early grade reading for boys and girls).
 Underlying this goal is the understanding that a democratic, resilient, and prosperous future is unattainable if the country, as a whole, does not benefit from development assistance.
-U.S. programming will focus on achieving tangible peace dividends and continuing our commitment to working with all Malians.
+U.S. programming focuses on achieving tangible peace dividends and continuing our commitment to working with all Malians.